leap0489/UX220Assignment2/items/experience_1.md

 - Working on slow winter nights when I basically got paid to mess around with my friends at work

-5)What I didn't enjoy about it
+5) What I didn't enjoy about it

 - Working 12 hour shifts without a/c in the summer

-6)If I were to give it a letter grade
+6) If I were to give it a letter grade

 - I would give it a B